jodastephen/railmodel/CR2-SWLondon.md

 -------------------------------------
 * CR2 changing to District at VIC in 39-41m at 6tph
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 41-44m at 4tph (+3m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 44-49m at 4tph (+7m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 47-51m at 4tph (+9m)
 * CR2 changing to Northern (City) at BAL changing to Jubilee (Northbound) at LBG in 48-52m at 6tph (+10m)